Kibonoji

 "Honor rots when left in the rain, but here, it rains every day."

 Kibonoji is a land both conquered and never tamed, where ancestral memory hangs thick as mist over dragon-scorched cliffs and jungle-shrouded shrines.
-Once a fragment of the ancient Halash rainforest, now splintered by feuding clans and imperial ambition, this realm of magick, honor, and betrayal houses the remnants of the banished Elfese, who carved a civilization into the bones of forgotten Goblins' empires; Forced upon these lands after their kind were beaten back during The Great Schism, by the alliance of Humans and Dwarfish in a century-long blood-feud for the lands that would become Everwealth as we know it today.
-Five great clans vie for dominance beneath the gaze of an Emperor who remembers the golden age and would see it reborn in fire.
+Splintered by feuding clans and imperial ambition, this place of magick, honor, and betrayal houses the remnants of the banished Elfese, who in a period of immense desperation were forced to carve a civilization into this land of tigers and rainfall.
+The Elfese were beaten in ancient days, forced to retreat here during The Great Schism, by the alliance of Humans and Dwarfish after a century-long blood-feud for the lands that would become Everwealth as we know them today; The lands Elfese knew as their own for generations, many of these Elfs still alive today, ageless warriors with memory of homes they cannot return to still haunting their every waking moment.
+In the present day, Five great clans vie for dominance beneath the gaze of an Emperor who remembers the golden age and would see it reborn in fire.
 Here, duels determine truth, monsters serve as beasts of burden, and tradition masks the blade’s edge of vengeance.
 Step into Kibonoji, and you step into a battlefield of beauty and blood.

 Structure